Eclalang/Ecla/docs/Libraries/Os.md

 # Os

-OS is a library that allows you to interact with the operating system.
+OS library allows you to interact with the operating system.

 ## Index